-If you want to keep the water and ice coming out of your refrigerator fresh, then you will need to be changing that water filter every six months.
-Of course, this means that you will be getting through water filters like crazy.
+If you want to keep the fresh water and ice from your refrigerator, you must change that water filter every six months.
+Of course, this means you will get through water filters like crazy.
 So, can you recycle refrigerator water filters?

 Let’s take a look!

-These water filters are mostly plastic and, just like all plastics, it can be broken down and made into something completely new.
+These water filters are mostly plastic and, like all plastics, can be broken down and made into something completely new.

-The only real difficulty with recycling refrigerator water filters is determining where to take them.
+The only difficulty with recycling refrigerator water filters is determining where to take them.

 Need a new refrigerator water filter?
 These are the top 5 bestsellers on Amazon!

-Now, with most plastics, you will be able to head to your local recycling facilities and they will be more than happy to take them off of your hands.
-The problem is that water filters are not like normal plastics.
+Now, with most plastics, you can head to your local recycling facilities, and they will be more than happy to take them off your hands.
+The problem is that water filters are not like regular plastics.

-The nature of water filters means that all sorts of things are going to be stuck in them.
+The nature of water filters means that all sorts of things will be stuck in them.
 Grime.
 Bacteria.
 The works.

-This means that your average recycling center is going to be unable to take them in.
-Some may, but we wouldn’t really count on it.
+This means that your average recycling center cannot take them in.
+Some may, but we wouldn’t count on it.

-If you want to recycle the water filter properly, then you will probably need to send it back to the manufacturer of your refrigerator.
-Most of them will have some sort of recycling program in place.
+If you want to recycle the water filter correctly, you will probably need to send it back to your refrigerator manufacturer.
+Most of them will have some recycling program in place.
 Quite often, when you buy a new water filter for your fridge, there will be some information inside about what to do with your old one.

 In some cases, you may also be able to take the water filter to a store that sells refrigerators.
 Some of them may have collection points set up.

-It is tough to state exactly how each water filter is recycled.
-This is because it will quite often be done by the manufacturer, and most of them will probably have their own processes in place.
-However, we can imagine that it is going to be pretty much the same as standard plastic recycling.
+It is tough to state precisely how each water filter is recycled.
+This is because the manufacturer will often do it, and most of them will probably have their processes in place.
+However, we can imagine it will be pretty much the same as standard plastic recycling.

-This way they can recycle each item in the correct manner.
+This way, they can correctly recycle each item.
 It also allows them to easily dispose of anything that cannot be recycled.

-It is the long ‘break down’ part of water filter recycling that results in most recycling centers not being able to handle them.
-This is because these centers have a ton of recycling coming their way and this means that they really do not have time to break down each water filter.
+The long ‘break down’ part of water filter recycling results in most recycling centers being unable to handle them.
+This is because these centers have a ton of recycling coming their way, which means they do not have time to break down each water filter.

 The next step will likely involve the plastic being ground up.
-The idea is to create something that is very similar to a powder.
+The idea is to create something very similar to a powder.
 This makes it a lot easier to heat up.

-The plastic from the water filter will then be heated up to the point that it has melted.
-At this stage, the recycling team will add a few chemicals into the molten plastic.
+The plastic from the water filter will then be heated to the point that it has melted.
+The recycling team will add a few chemicals to the molten plastic at this stage.
 This will help to ensure that the plastic is as pure as possible.
 Everything else will be filtered out of the mixture.

 Once they are confident that the plastic is pure, it will be cooled down in various molds.
 It can now be used for whatever the company wants.
 This will normally be to create more water filters.